Highland Park mayor reveals she was Robert Crimo’s Cub Scout leader: ‘What happened?’

 ‘It’s one of those things where you step back and you say, “What happened?”
 How did somebody become this angry, this hateful to then take it out on innocent people,’ said Mayor Nancy Rotering

-Highland Park Mayor Nancy Rotering has revealed that she once served as the Cub Scout leader for Robert Crimo, the 22-year-old person of interest who was arrested in connection with the Fourth of July mass shooting that left six dead and dozens injured.
+Highland Park Mayor Nancy Rotering has revealed that she once served as the Cub Scout leader for Robert Crimo, the 21-year-old suspect who was arrested and charged in connection with the Fourth of July mass shooting that left six dead and dozens injured.

 Speaking to NBC Today Show host Hoda Kotb on Tuesday morning, Ms Rotering explained that she could not say whether Mr Crimo was known to authorities before the Independence Day shooting but she had personally known him several years before when she worked as a Cub Scout leader in the area.